michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0057.md

 - n: a surveying instrument for measuring horizontal and vertical angles, consisting of a small telescope mounted on a tripod
 - v: revolve (the telescope of a surveying transit) about its horizontal transverse axis in order to reverse its direction
 ### Family
-transit: transited, transiting, transition, transits+;transition: transitional, transitioned, transitioning, transitions;transitional: transitionally
+- transit: transited, transiting, transition, transits+
+- transition: transitional, transitioned, transitioning, transitions
+- transitional: transitionally
 ### Examples
 - Transit police say they don’t suspect foul play was involved.
 - That calls for 50 percent commuting by car, 25 percent by transit, 18 percent by cycling and 7 percent by walking.